srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_b.md

 1. On the Azure Function app blade, select **Switch to classic experience \| Continue to classic experience**

-1. In the list of functions, click the name of your function.

 1. On the Azure Function app blade, select **Monitor** entry.

 1. Note a single event entry representing uploading of the blob.
-Select the entry to view the **Invocation Traces** details.
+Select the entry to view the **Invocation Details** blade.

     > **Note**: Since the Azure function app in this exercise runs in the Consumption plan, there may be a delay of up to several minutes between uploading a blob and the function being triggered.
 It is possible to minimize the latency by implementing the Function app by using an App Service (rather than Consumption) plan.